lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ### Dictionaries and Hash Tables

-The dictionary data type (a.k.a. hash table or hash map) permits access to data items based on its content.
+The dictionary data structure (implementing the hash table or hash map ADT) permits access to data items based on a key derived from its content.
 You may insert an item into a dictionary to retrieve it in constant time later on.
-To resolve hash collisions, Python dicts use open addressing with random probing where the next slot is picked in a pseudo random order.
+To resolve hash collisions, Python
+$\mathtt{dicts}$ use open addressing with random probing where the next slot is picked in a pseudo random order.
 The entry is then added to the first empty slot.

 The primary operations a hash table supports are: